-This post contains affiliate links, which means that if you make a purchase through my link, I receive a small commission at no additional cost to you.
-Read about our affiliate policy here.
+This post contains affiliate links.
+If you make a purchase through one of these links, I will receive a small commission at no extra cost to you.
+Read my affiliate policy here.

 On October 19, 2016, Michelle Schmidt’s plane landed in Oregon, where she was meeting her daughter, Annie, for a camping trip.
 But Annie didn’t show up at the airport to pick up her mother as planned.
 Thus began a season of searching and coming up short, of miracles and frustrations, of love poured out and faith tested, until Annie’s body was finally discovered more than three weeks later in the Columbia River Gorge, where she had fallen while hiking.
 As Annie’s mother opens her heart to tell her story, her husband’s story (Jon Schmidt of The Piano Guys), and Annie’s story, she writes: “It is my hope that my journey of being tutored by God to trust Him more—not only through the loss of Annie but through some of my most vulnerable and personal past experiences—will be the means of bringing strength and hope to anyone suffering at this time.”
 When the unthinkable happened, Michelle Schmidt made a choice: to trust in God.
 This remarkable book will give readers the courage and inspiration to make that same choice.

 And don’t forget to save this book to your Pinterest reading list!
 Thanks!